is-the-biologist/TE_CladeInference/README.md

 # Manual:

-The included Python and R scripts are used to infer TE clades from copy number data as detailed in [publication].
+The included Python and R scripts are used to infer TE clades from copy number data as detailed in https://www.biorxiv.org/content/10.1101/2021.04.29.442051v1.
 Detailed Jupyter and Rmarkdown notebooks will walk you through implementing the modules, but this README will include brief overview of usage of the packages.

 ## Necessary python libraries:
 pandas, numpy, os, seaborn, matplotlib, sys, scipy, scikit-learn, biopython, pysftp, datetime, statsmodels, functools, multiprocessing, pysam